 A suitably qualified and experienced hydrogeologist (and ecologist if required) shall be nominated by Council to act as an independent technical expert for the purpose of peer reviewing proposed changes to the GMCPs.
-The nominated technical expert shall, withinParties, given notice by Council of a change to the GMCP, have 20 working days, to provide a response report to the Council, the Consent Holders and the Director-General of Conservation on the proposed changes to the GMCP.
+The nominated technical expert shall, within 20 working days, to-provide a response report to the Council, the Consent Holders and the Director-General of Conservation on the proposed changes to the GMCP.

-If no response is received from a party within the stated timeframe, then Council will consider that the party has no concerns with the conclusion of the written notice.
+If no response is received from a party within the stated timeframe, then Council will consider that the party has no concerns with the written notice of proposed change(s).

-If any party does not agree with the outcome of the report on the proposed change, that party shall engage a suitably qualified hydrogeologist and/or an ecologist to prepare a report detailingnotify the Council of the reasons for the disagreement which shall be provided to Council, the other Consent Holders, and the Director General of Conservation within 320 working days from the date that the written notice of the proposed changes was sent to the partyreview report was received.
+If any party does not agree with the outcome of the report on the proposed change(s), that party shall engage a suitably qualified hydrogeologist and/or an ecologist to prepare a report detailingnotify the Council of the reasons for the disagreement which shall be provided to Council, the other Consent Holders and the Director-General of Conservation within 230 working days from the date that the written notice of the proposed changes was sent to the partyreview report was received.

-Any change to the GMCP will only be authorised by Council if the technical or administrative assessmentreview of the proposed change clearly indicates that the change will meet Objective 1 of the GMCP.
+Any change to the GMCP will only be authorised by Council if the technical or administrative assessment review of the proposed change clearly indicates that the change will meet Objective 1 of the GMCP.